elin036/medp-33100-project-2/README.md

 - List any third-party assets used in the project (e.g., sound effects, images, fonts) and provide proper attribution.
 - Acknowledge any resources, tutorials, or references you used to help complete the project.

+We used W3Schools to help with the coding of the slider and switch function.
 ## **Future Enhancements**

 - List any future enhancements you would like to make or improve given more time.

+- Make the page more interactive with maybe a map graph and using real images or 3D design